duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 Events relevant to specific items pass an `item` to their handler functions.
 This is a reference to the item's data object, rendered in the template.

 An added `item.$html` property references the respective item DOM element as a jQuery object.

+### Notes for Goodie Instant Answers

+When creating a Goodie, you must declare event handlers in the frontend part of the code, as JavaScript.
+For more information about Goodie JavaScript visit the [Goodie Display](https://duck.co/duckduckhack/goodie_displaying#setting-goodie-display-properties-in-the-frontend) section.